 Depression can disrupt one’s focus, sleep, appetite, and life as a whole.
 Children who are depressed lose interest in activities that they used to enjoy.
 They always look tired and sad, and they don’t like talking and socializing, even with family and friends.
 Most of them feel useless, abandoned, and unloved.
 When they are extremely depressed, some kids contemplate suicide.

 Depression presents in various ways, and it is crucial that when parents see extreme sadness in their kids that has been lingering for some time, that they let their primary doctor know about this.

+“Depression symptoms are particularly troubling if someone displays more than one, or if they persist for more than two weeks.”
+That is according to Simon Rego, PsyD, associate professor of clinical psychiatry.
 Doctors and other mental health professionals diagnose depression using different classifications.
 The constant variable in these classifications is a depressed mood, but they develop differently.